alexleboucher/docker-express-postgres-boilerplate/README.md

 ### • Build

-- Run `yarn dev` to build the project.
+- Run `yarn build` to build the project.
 The compiled files will be placed in `build/`
 - Run `yarn start` to run compiled project.
+- Run `yarn type-check` to run type checking.

 ### • Migrations
 - Run `yarn migration:run` to run non-executed migrations.